ibm-cloud-docs/app-configuration/ac-release-notes.md

 - Support for context-based restrictions (CBR)

-   Manage user and service access to your {{site.data.keyword.appconfig_notm}} resources by using context-based restrictions, based on defined criteria.
-For more information, see [Managing access with context-based restrictions](/docs/app-configuration?topic=app-configuration-ac-access-control-cbr).
+   Restrict access to your {{site.data.keyword.appconfig_notm}} resources by using context-based restrictions, based on defined criteria.
+For more information, see [Restricting access by network context](/docs/app-configuration?topic=app-configuration-ac-restrict-access-cbr).

 ## January 2023
 {: #January-2023}